"The real estate industry has helped create more millionaires than any other industry in America."

 A wholesaler sells contracts, and a licensed real estate agent sells the actual property.
-Since you are selling contract, you do not have to be licensed because you are not selling a piece of real estate!
+Since you are selling contracts, you do not have to be licensed because you are not selling a piece of real estate!

 Yes, of course, real estate agents can wholesale property!

 If you are licensed, just be sure to always disclose to all parties that you're a real estate agent!

 Disclosing that you're a licensed real estate agent in any real estate transaction is part of the law in some states.
 However, even if this is not a written law in your ordinance, it is still necessary to disclose you are a Realtor according to the NAR Code of Ethics.